tanqiya/tp/docs/UserGuide.md

 for you as long as the next command received is NOT `y`.

 After export has been confirmed, *Teletubbies* will open a file selector window as shown below.
-Using the file selector, you can choose where the exported file will be saved.
+Using the file selector, you can choose where the exported file will be saved and name the file.

 <<< IMAGE REQUIRED >>>